derrickreimer/sequenced/README.md

 acts_as_sequenced :scope => :question_id, :start_at => 1000
 ```

+### Indexing the sequential ID column

+For optimal performance, it's a good idea to index the sequential ID column
+on sequenced models.

 ## Example

 Suppose you have a question model that has many answers.
 This example